 Malawi was recently confirmed as Southern Africa’s principal transit hub for illegal wildlife products – a key link in a chain of poaching, trafficking and demand that is threatening some of Africa’s most iconic species with extinction.
 Some of the world’s biggest ivory seizures have been linked back to Malawi, which is positioned centrally in a regional poaching hotspot and, up until recently, organised criminal syndicates could operate with relative impunity within the country’s borders.
-LWT co-authored the country’s Illegal Wildlife Trade (IWT) Review which outlined the drivers and extent of IWT in Malawi and made a series of recommendations to strengthen the criminal justice system.
+LWT co-authored the country’s Illegal Wildlife Trade (IWT) Review which outlined the drivers and extent of IWT in Malawi and made a series of recommendations to strengthen the criminal justice system and wildlife law enforcement.
 These recommendations have formed the basis of the projects below.
 You can download the full report here.

 Our mission is to work in Malawi with local government and like-minded organisations to deliver collaborative enforcement initiatives that stop the illegal killing and trade of wildlife, focusing on trafficking over poaching.

 LWT led the task force that updated the National Parks & Wildlife Act.
 It was passed in February 2017 – the fastest passing of any amendment bill in the history of Parliament.
 We are currently helping to strengthen other wildlife policies and laws, for example amending the wildlife regulations.
 LWT believes that a strong legal framework underpins the enforcement of wildlife crime.

 Wildlife Crime Investigations